Maltese people: History

-The current Maltese people, characterised by the use of the Maltese language and by Latin Catholicism, are the descendants – through much mixing and hybridisation – of colonists from Sicily and Calabria who repopulated the Maltese islands in the beginning of the second millennium after a two-century lapse of depopulation that followed the Ifriqiyian conquest by the Aghlabids in AD 870.
+The current Maltese people, characterised by the use of the Maltese language and by Latin Catholicism, are the descendants – through much mixing – of colonists from Sicily and Calabria who repopulated the Maltese islands in the beginning of the second millennium after a two-century lapse of depopulation that followed the Ifriqiyian conquest by the Aghlabids in AD 870.
 A genetic study by Capelli et al. indicates that Malta was barely inhabited at the turn of the tenth century and was likely to have been repopulated by settlers from Sicily and Calabria who spoke Siculo-Arabic.
 Previous inhabitants of the islands – Phoenicians, Romans, Byzantines – did not leave many traces, as most place names were lost and replaced.
 The Normans conquered the island in 1091 and completely re-Christianised them by 1249.
 This re-Christianisation created the conditions for the evolution of the Maltese language from the now extinct Siculo-Arabic dialect.